JustinGOSSES/Harvey_FEMA-HCAD_merged/README.md

 5. *Harvey_FEMA_HCAD_Damage_reduced_ws.geojson.zip* is the same as (2), but it adds a column for which watershed each property is within.
 This was done via a spatial join in <a href="/notebooks/HCAD-FEMAdamage-Watersheds.ipynb"> this notebook</a>.

-# NOTE: PLEASE DO NOT UNZIP LARGE FILES AND LEAVE IT IN PLACE AND TRY TO PUSH BACK TO ORIGIN
+### NOTE: PLEASE DO NOT UNZIP LARGE FILES AND LEAVE IT IN PLACE AND TRY TO PUSH BACK TO ORIGIN.
+It will gum up your git.
-# Many of these files are too big for github (>100mb) that is why they are zipped.
-Move unzipped files to the folder named, big_data_leave, which should be put in a .gitignore file.
+#### Many of these files are too big for github (>100mb) that is why they are zipped.
+I move unzipped files to a folder named, 'big_data_leave', which I think put in .gitignore file.